Stability of the kinematically coupled \beta-scheme for fluid-structure interaction problems in hemodynamics: Problem definition for a fully nonlinear FSI problem

-} Then set $\mathbf{u}^{n+2/3}=\mathbf{u}(t^{n+1}), \; \eta^{n+2/3}=\eta(t^{n+1}).$ \\ \\ {\bf{The structure (elastodynamics) sub-problem:}} \\ \textbf{Step 3.} Step 3 involves solving the elastodynamics problem for the location of the deformable boundary by involving the elastic part of the structure which is loaded by Part II of the normal fluid stress.
+{\bf{The structure (elastodynamics) sub-problem (Step 3):}} \\ \textbf{Step 3.} Solve the elastodynamics problem \eqref{structure_problem} for the location of the deformable boundary by involving the elastic part of the structure which is loaded by Part II of the normal fluid stress.
 Additionally, the fluid and structure communicate via the kinematic lateral boundary condition which gives the velocity of the structure in terms of the trace of the fluid velocity, taken initially to be the value from the previous step.
-The problem reads:\\ {\sl Find ${\mathbf{u}}$ and ${\eta}$, with $p^{n+1}$ computed in Step 1 and $\boldsymbol \eta^n$ obtained at the previous time step, such that for $t\in(t^n,t^{n+1})$
+To discretize the elastodynamics problem in time, we use the $\theta$--scheme (see~\cite{glowinski2003finite} for details).
+The problem reads:\\ {\sl Given $p^{n+1}$ computed in Step 1, and $\eta^n$ obtained at the previous time step, find ${\mathbf{u}^{n+1}}$ and ${\eta^{n+1}}$ such that

 with the boundary conditions: